 No one expected COVID-19 to happen.
 Only a few knew about the chances of an economic slump of 2008-09.
 In 2003, people were unaware of the current rage, transmedia storytelling.
 Events like these always catch you off-guard and they call for a drastic change in the product roadmap.

-Offshore software development teams allow you flexibility with team ramp-ups when companies hit their peak and provide services that can meet the immediate market demands.
+Offshore teams allow you flexibility with team ramp-ups when companies hit their peak and provide services that can meet the immediate market demands.
 This way companies can only pay for services they availed, which reduces cost burden.

-Risks and Challenges of Offshore Software Development
+Offshore Software Development Challenges

 There’s no doubt that hiring an offshore company to handle tech needs is a risky decision.
 It’s mainly because of the drawbacks these companies may have.